 Fr Arbogast Lekule (Co-Founder and Chair)

-Born in Kararacha village on the slopes of Mt Kilimanjaro.
-He was ordained a priest with the Missionaries of Africa, he has worked as a missionary in Nigeria, England and Florida US.
+Fr.
+Arbo was born in Kararacha village on the slopes of Mt Kilimanjaro.
+He was ordained a priest with the Missionaries of Africa, and he has worked as a missionary in Nigeria, England and Florida US.
 He has lived and visited several countries in Africa, Europe and Asia.
 In the year 2000 he worked with the ATD Fourth World Movement in East Africa to assist young people living in extreme poverty in Dar-es-Salaam city and he speaks several languages.

 Fr Arbo founded You Touch Africa with friends in London in memory of his mum, Mrs Odilia Lekule.
 He visits Africa at least once a year and monitors most of projects funded by the charity.